Skip to main content

 Download the COVID-19 Preparedness Plan

-How to verify your tablets are authentic
+How to verify tablets are authentic

 PAXLOVID must be prescribed by a licensed healthcare professional and supplied by a government-approved pharmacy or medical facility.

-Authentic PAXLOVID, from Pfizer Inc., will include the Pfizer name on the label and will be packaged in 5 aluminum push-through blister cards.
+Authentic PAXLOVID, from Pfizer Inc., will include the Pfizer name on the label and will be packaged in several aluminum push-through blister cards.
 Individual doses are not for sale.
-PAXLOVID will be packaged in a rectangular carton.
+PAXLOVID will be packaged in a carton.
 The carton has a colorless, glossy coating that contains a repeated pattern of the Pfizer name and logo all over, and these repeating features are seen in a contrasting matte finish.

 PAXLOVID consists of tablets for a 5-day oral treatment regimen, with morning and evening doses.